Ahsanmirza001/Ahsan1/README.md

 5. The Mean Value Theorem
 ## 3. Rules for Finding Derivatives
 1. The Power Rule
+`1.
+The Power Rule
+2. Linearity of the Derivative
+3. The Product Rule
+4. The Quotient Rule
+5. The Chain Rule
 2. Linearity of the Derivative
 3. The Product Rule
 4. The Quotient Rule